Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

 \subsection{Paper Structure}

 The rest of this paper is organized as follows.
 In Section \ref{sec:theory}, we define key notation and causal inference concepts.
 We introduce the autoregressive carryover model for estimating an APTE that is stable in the long run.
 We then introduce MoTR as a Monte Carlo (numerical) method for estimating the APTE in Section \ref{sec:methods}, and demonstrate its performance through a simulation study in Section \ref{sec:sims}.
-In Section \ref{sec:empirical}, we use MoTR (and a complementary propensity-score method) to estimate the APTE of sleep duration on steps per minute using 222 days of EJD's Fitbit Charge 3 data.
+In Section \ref{sec:empirical}, we use MoTR (and a complementary propensity-score method) to estimate the APTE of walking cadence (i.e., steps per minute \cite{2018-tudor_locke-etal}) on sleep duration using up to almost eight years of EJD's and LS's Fitbit\texttrademark{} data.
 We conclude in Section \ref{sec:discuss} with a short summary, and propose future directions.
 All analyses were conducted in R version 3.6.3.